 Let’s be honest.
 One of the best reasons for getting a facial is the soothing spa experience.
-Facial massages, hot towels and the beautiful aroma of Eminence products?
+Facial massages, hot towels and the beautiful aroma of Eminence Organics products?
 What more can you ask for?
-And since stress always plays a factor on the condition of your skin, we say: turn up the dial on your chill-out time.
-A contributing factor to wrinkles, acne and lack of luminosity, don’t underestimate the impact of stress on your complexion.
+And since stress always plays a factor on the condition of your skin, we say: Turn up the dial on your chill-out time.
+A contributing factor to wrinkles, acne and lack of luminosity, stress can impact your complexion.
 By creating a relaxing environment for your professional facial, your treatment will leave you glowing from the inside out.

 What Is The Difference Between A Professional And A DIY Facial?

 We know what you’re thinking — but why can’t I DIY this experience?
 Light some candles, take extra time applying my favorite Eminence Organics mask, how is it really that different?
 The difference is twofold and both boil down to safety.
 One: With a professional facial, you are securing treatments that work deeper and are more potent than what you can use safely at home.
 Two: Treatments are applied with techniques and practices by a trained professional.
 There is really no way to recreate the results of a professional facial at home because you simply cannot safely perform the exfoliation, massage and extractions that an esthetician can — without running the risk of damaging your skin.

 The last thing we want is for anyone to inadvertently damage their skin.
 Even if you avoid the DIY masks and face scrubs known to cause irritation, it is just as important to avoid certain techniques.
 This is why we are proud to offer high-quality, concentrated home care products that beautifully complement our more vigorous professional-only treatments.
 Used together, we promise your Eminence home care routine will extend the life of your professional facial, allowing you to reach your skin care goals.